-About Dr. Morrisey
+About Michael Morrisey

 Michael Morrisey, PhD, a health economist, is professor and head of the Department of Health Policy & Management at the Texas A&M School of Public Health.
 His research interests have largely focused on employer-sponsored health insurance, the effects of legislation and regulation in health and health care, and hospital economics.
-Dr. Morrisey's insurance research is currently examining the functioning of the health insurance exchanges.
+Dr. Morrisey's insurance research is currently examining the functioning of the Affordable Care Act health insurance exchanges.
 His work on the effects of regulation and legislation has focused on medical malpractice and motor vehicle safety, and he is well known for his work on the myth of hospital cost shifting.

 Before joining the Texas A&M faculty in 2014, Dr. Morrisey was a professor of health economics at the University of Alabama at Birmingham and director of the Lister Hill Center for Health Policy.
 Prior to that, he was senior economist with the American Hospital Association in Chicago.